-The extraction process should be carried on in a manner which will minimize erosion siltation or pollution of surface or ground water supplies.
-Extracted areas should be properly reclaimed.
-Radioactive waste from uranium mining would present a significant health hazard to the people of Mount Holly along with major destruction of Okemo Mountain.
+The extraction process should be carried on in a manner that will minimize erosion siltation or pollution of surface or ground water supplies.
+Extracted areas should be properly reclaimed and restored.
+Radioactive waste and the release of radon gas from uranium mining would present a significant health hazard to the people of Mount Holly along with major destruction of Okemo Mountain.
 No mining of uranium is to occur in Mount Holly.